djangodeployment/django-deployment-book/02-users-and-directories.rst

 deadlines), but the production settings are the administrator's job, not the developer's, and your django project's repository is made by the developers.
-You might claim that you are both the developer and the administrator, since it's you who are deploying the project and maintaining the deployment, but in this case you are assuming two roles, wearing a different hat each time.
+You might claim that you are both the developer and the administrator, since it's you who are developing the project and maintaining the deployment, but in this case you are assuming two roles, wearing a different hat each time.
 Production settings don't belong in the project repository any more than the nginx or PostgreSQL